 And intentionality often means going where the Joneses aren’t so that you can live life how you want.

 Imagine how much you could accumulate and how much more relaxed you could be if you applied these principles to your life.

-If we look at a place like Lesotho, where people are more relaxed and don’t take things too seriously, you can see that this kind of thinking can make a big difference to your own life.
-Maybe we want to be in the Four Seasons or in the business class lounge.
-But you can do that a lot more with a lot less effort when you cut out your tax burden and stop trying to “keep up with the Joneses.”
+Maybe you want to be in the Four Seasons or in the business class lounge.
+Maybe you want to give more to charity.
+Maybe you just want more time to spend with family.
+Whatever it is, you can do it all and a lot more with a lot less effort when you cut out your tax burden, lower your cost of living, and stop trying to “keep up with the Joneses.”

 When you decide to leave your home country and no longer pay taxes there, you can live somewhere with a lower cost of living, get more for your money, and afford a more luxurious life.

 Learn how to crack the code and legally pay zero tax while traveling the world.

 Nomad Capitalist is all about helping people like you “go where you’re treated best”.
 If you want to learn more about what exactly that means, and why I believe so strongly in it, I made this video that is worth watching: